mclaughlin127/dMRI_QC/README.md

 The QC_Results.py is used to score and organize the outputs of 3D-QCNET.
 It assumes the first 4 characters of the filenames are subject ID numbers.

 Scoring:

-    Score of 1 for 15+ bad volumes. - not usable
+   - Score of 1 for 15+ bad volumes. - not usable

-    Score of 2 for 1-14 bad volumes - usable
+   - Score of 2 for 1-14 bad volumes - usable

-    Score of 3 for no bad volumes   - usable
+   - Score of 3 for no bad volumes   - usable

-     * This is scheme is based on DTI acqusition in 64 directions
+     * This scoring scheme assumes DTI acqusition in 64 directions

 dMRI_QC.sh is a bash shell script that runs NIFTI_Spliter.py, 3d-qcnet.py, and QC_Results.py in sequence.